pnocera/roo-code-memory-bank-mcp-server/README.md

 You don't typically need to run the server manually.
 The MCP client (like Cline) will automatically start the server using the `command` and `args` specified in the configuration file when one of its tools is called for the first time.

-If you want to test it manually, you can run `npm start` from the project directory.
+If you want to test it manually, you can run:
+- For NPM installation: `roo-mcp-server`
+- For source build: `npm start` from the project directory

 ## Usage